Determine a cloud strategy is a very good thing to do. But how do you make sure your cloud strategy is successful?

 Your cloud strategy will drive as much business value as possible.
 So, make sure you involve the business when determining the strategy for your cloud computing.
 The scope of your cloud strategy will be all the systems, processes, and procedures of your organization.
 It will have an impact on all the people.
 Involve people from operations, HR, finance, etc. as well.
 They need to contribute to the strategy and find ways how cloud can benefit their specific functional area.
 Only this will make your cloud adoption and so your cloud strategy successful.

 Your business needs to have the best of breed solutions to maximize the benefits of cloud services.
 No one vendor can deliver the best of breed for all your needs.
 Besides this argument, you want to make sure the continuity, agility, and flexibility of your business are secured.
 This makes many companies choose a multi-cloud approach.
+For cloud adoption, you can also select best-of-breed multi-cloud cost management software to help your team manage their multi cloud environment.

 Cloud strategy document